sphinx-contrib/confluencebuilder/doc/configuration.rst

     See also :lref:`confluence_publish_denylist`.

+    .. versionadded:: 1.3
+    .. versionchanged:: 2.0 An empty allow list will no longer publish any documents.
+    .. versionchanged:: 2.3 Support relative paths.

 .. _confluence_publish_debug:

 .. confval:: confluence_publish_debug

-    .. versionadded:: 1.8
-    .. versionchanged:: 2.5

-        Switched from boolean to string for setting new debugging options.

-    .. versionchanged:: 2.6

-        Introduce the ``headers-and-data`` option.

     .. warning::